kintel/csg-demo/CSG-notes.md

 To have the freedom to use existing shaders to render materials, we strive towards not having to modify these as that could be somewhat of a headache depending on what rendering libraries we use.
-This means that We need to be able to use the fixed function Z test for this rendering pass.
+This means that we need to be able to use the fixed function Z test for this rendering pass.

 If we were to relax this requirement, we could optimize the process somewhat: